Providence (Avatar Press): I: The Yellow Sign

 Robert Black, a reporter for the New York Herald and aspiring novelist, is sent by his editor, Mr. Posey, to "scare up" a story about an infamous book called Sous Le Monde, which is rumoured to drive its readers insane.
 Robert visits one Doctor Alvarez, who once wrote an essay on the subject.
 Arriving at Alvarez's tenement, the door is answered by his landlady and lover, Mrs. Ortega, who shows him upstairs.
 In Alvarez's heavily air-conditioned apartment, Robert learns that the book mentions "an early Arab alchemical text" known as Kitab Al-Hikmah Al-Najmiyya ("The Book of Starry Wisdom"), which describes methods of prolonging life.
 He also learns that Alvarez was provided with a transcript by a man called Suydam.
-Feeling inspired and intrigued by this story, Robert returns to his office, where he learns that his jilted gay lover, Jonathan, has committed suicide in one of New York's Lethal Chambers.
+Feeling inspired and intrigued by this story, Robert returns to his office, where he learns that his jilted lover, Jonathan/Lily, has committed suicide in one of New York's Lethal Chambers.